-- Extend its license for an additional 15-years period, bringing the remaining period to 32 years ending on 21/Rabi Al Awwal 1469 H (corresponding to 18 January 2047).
-(Yearly impact will be reduction in amortization charge of license by approximately SR 433 million and reduction in loss by the same amount); - b.
-Grant the Company a Unified License where it can offer all telecommunication services including fixed services; - c.
-Coordinate with the Ministry of Finance to discuss the alternatives regarding the amounts due to the government. - On 23 Jumada first 1438 H (corresponding to 20 February 2017) CITC issued Zain KSA a Unified License to provide all telecommunication services; in line with the High Order dated 30 Dhu Al-Hijjah 1437 H (corresponding to 01 October 2016). - 1.2 The Company incurred net loss for the three-month period ended 31 March 2018 of SR (77,33) million, The Company's management believes that the Company will be successful in meeting its obligations in normal course of operations.
-The management finalized the business plan which was approved by the Board of Directors.
-The Company has appointed a consultant and has prepared a lender case which was shared with the banks.
-The Company is at the final stage of refinancing the Syndicated Murabaha Facility (Note 7).
+- a.
+Extend its license for an additional 15-years period, bringing the remaining period to 32 years ending on 21/Rabi Al Awwal 1469 H (corresponding to 18 January 2047). - b.
+Grant the Company a Unified License where it can offer all telecommunication services including fixed services; and - c.
+Coordinate with the Ministry of Finance to discuss the alternatives regarding the amounts due to the government.

+On 23 Jumada first 1438 H (corresponding to 20 February 2017) CITC issued Zain KSA a Unified License to provide all telecommunication services; in line with the High Order dated 30 Dhu Al-Hijjah 1437 H (corresponding to 01 October 2016).

+On 15th of April 2018, the Company announced the appointment of Eng.
+Sultan Bin AbdulAziz Al-Deghaither as a CEO, effective 1st July 2018.

+1.2 The Company incurred a net loss for the six-month period ended 30 June 2018 of SR (114.9) million, The Company's management believes that the Company will be successful in meeting its obligations in the normal course of operations.
+The Company has refinanced its existing syndicated Murabaha facility at preferential terms with an additional working capital facility (Note 7).
 The directors of the Company have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.

-NOTES TO THE INTERIM CONDENSED FINANCIAL STATEMENTS (UNAUDITED) (Continued)
+NOTES TO THE INTERIM CONDENSED FINANCIAL STATEMENTS (UNAUDITED) (Continued) FOR THE THREE AND SIX MONTH PERIODS ENDED 30 JUNE 2018